-The disputed domain name is confusingly similar to the Complainant's trademark INTESA SANPAOLO and its domain names.
-The Complainant contends that the mark's verbal portion "INT" in the term "INTESA" is substituted with the letters "LNL" in the domain name, representing a clear example of typosquatting.
+The disputed domain name is confusingly similar to the Complainant's trademark INTESA SANPAOLO and INTESA and its domain names.
+The Complainant contends that the disputed domain name exactly reproduces the well-known trademark "INTESA", with the mere addition of the Italian term "FINANZA" (meaning "finance"), with obvious references to the Complainant's financial activity.

 Per the Complaint, the Respondent is not known by the disputed domain name.
 The Complainant contends that Respondent is not affiliated with nor authorized by the Complainant in any way and that Respondent has no rights or legitimate interests in respect of the disputed domain name.
-The use of the domain name, in relation to a website blocked by Google Safebrowsing, cannot be considered as a bona fide offering of goods or services under the Policy, nor does the Respondent use the domain name for a legitimate or non-commercial fair use, per the Complainant.
+The Respondent does not use the domain name for legitimate or non-commercial fair use, per the Complainant.

-As regards the bad faith of the Respondent, the disputed domain name includes the distinctive trademark INTESA SANPAOLO.
+As regards the bad faith of the Respondent, the disputed domain name includes the distinctive trademarks INTESA SANPAOLO and INTESA.
 It is reasonable to infer that the Respondent has registered the domain name with full knowledge of the Complainant's trademark.